REF-RAS/cgras_detector/README.md

 ![Dashboard Screen](docs/images/DashboardScreen.png)

 The top-left corner is the __job control__ panel.
 CCVS has defined two job types: (1) coral detection of a tile sample and (2) retrieval of a tile sample from the IACS.
+In the __Automated Execution Mode__, the system autonomously polls the tile sample manager for samples pending for coral detection and polls the IACS for new tile samples.